prl-mushr/mushr-website/content/tutorials/quickstart.md

 We also provide a virtual machine image that already has the MuSHR stack setup, it can be downloaded [here](https://drive.google.com/a/cs.washington.edu/file/d/1mOzSzVx9BF_e2U1OeK58NS42UIPcnIZq/view?usp=sharing).
 The username is **robot** and the password is **prl_robot**.
 If you use this image, you can start the VM and then skip to the [**Running the Simulator**](#running-the-simulator) section.
 If you're using VirtualBox, here is a tutorial for [setting up the virtual machine image](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).

+For good performance, it's a good idea to set the RAM used by your VM to at least 2048 MB.
+If using VirtualBox, navigate to Settings -> System and you should see a slider which allows you to modify RAM.

 Window Subsystem for Linux (WSL): There has also been success getting the quickstart to run using WSL.
 When running `rivz` you'll need to disable native `opengl`.
 There will be a note ([**Note for WSL**](#wsl-users-note)) in the section running `rviz`.

 Python2.7: If you have Python3 as your default version, download [Conda](https://docs.conda.io/en/latest/) to easily create/manage Python2.7 virtual environments.